jeremyblaze/Choc-Chip/README.md

 # A simpler cookie banner integration

-Add all your tracking scripts to the template and it will load them only when the user consents.
+Add all your tracking scripts inside the `<template>` tag and it will load them only when the user consents!
+Use at your own risk.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jeremyblaze/choc-chip@latest/chocchip/chocchip.css">